0theinfinite/ascending/README.md

 # Ascending Project
 ## Project Goals
-This repository explores the relationship between comprehensive school-level indicators and intergenerational mobility in various U.S. commuting zones, leveraging data sources like school ratings and sentiment analysis of online reviews.
+This repository explores the relationship between school profile characteristics and intergenerational mobility in various counties and commuting zones at states, leveraging data sources like school statistics and sentiment analysis of online reviews, controlling economic and geographic indicators.

 ## Table of Contents
 - [Ascending Project](#ascending-project)